 What is a Digital POS?

-A Digital POS is a software-driven platform that manages sales transactions, inventory, and customer data using internet-connected devices (tablets, touchscreens, or handhelds).
-Unlike traditional "legacy" systems that store data on a local server in the restaurant's basement, digital systems are typically cloud-based, allowing owners to access business metrics from anywhere in the world.
+A Digital POS is a software-driven platform that manages sales transactions, inventory, and customer data through internet-enabled devices such as tablets, touchscreens, or handheld terminals.
+Unlike traditional "legacy" systems that store data on a local server in the restaurant's basement, digital POS systems are typically cloud-based, allowing owners to access business metrics from anywhere in the world.

 A Digital POS functions as a centralized hub that streamlines restaurant operations by synchronizing the front-of-house and kitchen in real-time.
-Utilizing cloud connectivity eliminates manual communication errors and automates administrative tasks, allowing staff to focus entirely on the guest experience.
+Cloud connectivity reduces manual communication errors and automates administrative tasks, allowing staff to dedicate more time to guest service.

-- Live Inventory - The system tracks stock in real-time and can "auto-86" items, automatically removing them from menus when ingredients run out.
+- Live Inventory- The system tracks stock in real time and can automatically mark items as unavailable (commonly referred to as “86’ing” an item) when ingredients run out.

 Digital POS systems are extremely reliable.
 Almost all modern versions include “Offline Mode” so they can still process transactions even if there are interruptions in internet connectivity.
 Once service is restored, all data entered while in Offline Mode will sync with the system.